Stock

 # Fulfillment

-- Each purchasable (or inventory item) is handled discretely;
+- Each purchasable in the order is handled discretely;

 - An order may commit inventory across multiple locations;